 API data access

 Cloud-based platforms such as Salesforce have normalized the use of these connections over the last ten years.
 Tools such as Microsoft Power BI make connecting to these APIs straightforward, enabling powerful aggregation and manipulation of the data.
+More recently, cloud-based data platforms such as Snowflake, armed with configurable “pipes” have become cornerstone strategies for how investment managers and their administrators are thinking about the future of their data strategy.

 Digital reporting portals

 In addition to the traditional print reporting process, an increasing number of firms will provide a digital reporting portal to clients.
 These portals are more than just a place to pull reports – they can provide full historical access to data and ‘what-if’ interrogation – for example, ‘does my portfolio hold fossil fuels?’
-Some also offer transaction capabilities.
+Some even offer transaction capabilities.

 Greater agility in reporting teams

 The demand for greater agility will force retooling.
-There is space for a new breed of tools that consolidate and improve the process, and enable client reporting teams to do more with the same resource.
+There is space for a new breed of tools that consolidate and improve the process and enable client reporting teams to do more with the same resource.

 Key Drivers of Change